-- 7. Turn the Power Switch ON.

-- 8. WARNING!
-TO PREVENT SERIOUS INJURY AND DEATH: When Power Switch is turned ON, Welder is energized and Open Circuit Voltage is present.
-If the operator is not holding the Electrode Holder, it must be sitting on a nonconductive, nonflammable surface.

-- 9. Stroke the workpiece lightly to ignite the arc.
-Tips for igniting the arc:

-- a.
-Tap the surface with the Electrode.

-- b.
-Stroke the surface with the Electrode.
+- 6. Place the bare metal end of the Stick Electrode (sold separately) inside the jaws of the Electrode Holder. - 7.
+Stroke the workpiece lightly to ignite the arc.
+Tips for igniting the arc: - a.
+Tap the surface with the Electrode. - b.
+Stroke the surface with the Electrode. - c.

-- c.
 Strike the surface like a match with the Electrode.

-- 10. After the arc ignites:
+- 8. After the arc ignites:

 - a.
 Lift the Electrode off workpiece the same distance as the diameter of the bare metal end.

 - b.
 Tilt Electrode back 10 to 20 degrees.

 - c.
 Drag Electrode to the back end of the weld puddle to deposit material as needed.

-- 11. When finished welding, lift the Electrode from the workpiece, then set Electrode Holder down on nonconductive, nonflammable surface away from any grounded objects.
+- When finished welding, lift the Electrode from the workpiece, then set Electrode Holder down on nonconductive, nonflammable surface away from any grounded objects.

-- 12. Turn the Power Switch OFF.
+- 10. Turn the Power Switch OFF.

-- 13. To prevent accidents, after use:
+- 11. To prevent accidents, after use:

 - Allow Welder to cool down.

 - Unplug Welder's power cord from outlet.

-- · Remove Ground Clamp.
+- Remove Ground Clamp.

+- Disconnect Electrode Holder and Ground Cables.

 - Clean, then store Welder and its accessories indoors out of children's reach.